m2osw/snapwebsites/snapmanager/plugins/cassandra/README.md

 13. If attaching multiple new nodes, repeat the process until all the nodes were added.

-14. Once all the nodes were added, run the clean funtion so the data gets balanced between nodes:
+14. Once all the nodes were added, run the clean function so the data gets balanced between nodes:

     nodetool cleanup